AliceO2Group/AliceO2Group.github.io/index.markdown

 standards will be  used as much as possible, either  for the development tools or as a basis for the framework itself.
 <br/>
-Find <a href="https://github.com/AliceO2Group">here</a> the ALICE O2 Organisation on Github .
-For the official O2 project pages please go <a href="https://cern.ch/alice-o2">here</a> (requires CERN login).
+Find <a href="https://github.com/AliceO2Group">here</a> the ALICE O2 Organisation on Github.
+For the official O2 project pages please go to <a href="http://cern.ch/alice-o2">http://cern.ch/alice-o2</a>, sign in with CERN account to get the full page.